 Philippians 2:5-8 (RSV) — 5 Have this mind among yourselves, which is yours in Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied himself, taking the form of a servant, being born in the likeness of men.
 8 And being found in human form he humbled himself and became obedient unto death, even death on a cross.

-But the oldest copies of the Greek New Testament contain no punctuation, as seen in New Testament Papyri p46.3 Moreover, the punctuation marks found in our English translations are editorial decisions made by the translators.
-While they are generally helpful to the reader, they aren’t guaranteed to accurately reflect the original flow of thought in every case.
+But in fact the oldest copies of the Greek New Testament contain no punctuation.
+This is seen in the New Testament Papyri p46, which contains our text from Philippians 2.4 Moreover, the punctuation marks found in our English translations are editorial decisions made by the translators.
+While they are generally helpful, they aren’t guaranteed to accurately reflect the original flow of thought in every case.
 Sometimes they can even unintentionally obscure the author’s intent.

 Who, being in the form of God,